ddynamight/ZedCrest/README.md

-﻿# MyKab Project
+﻿# ZedCrest Dev Challenge Project

-This is the project for MyKab, it is a ride hailing platform, that allows you to request a ride and cab.
+This is the project for ZedCrest Dev Challenge.

 ## ASP.NET Core Required.

-Please kindly install the latest asp.net core or .net core starting from ASP.NET Core 2.2.
+Please kindly install the latest asp.net core or .net core starting from ASP.NET Core 3.1.

 Here some of the dependencies

-1. ASP.NET Core 2.2 and .NET Core 2.2
+1. ASP.NET Core 3.1 and .NET Core 3.1
-2. EntityFramework Core
-3. PayStack.NET SDK
-4. SendGrid
-5. Twilio SMS API
-6. Swagger
+2. Swagger
-7. IdentityServer4
-8. AutoMapper

 Please check the project nuggets packages.